 Quite the opposite.
-They returned to Jerusalem with great joy and were continually in the temple blessing God for all that Jesus had done for them.
+In the verses that immediately follow this passage, it says they returned to Jerusalem with great joy and were continually in the temple blessing God for all that Jesus had done for them.
 That's the response of someone who has had their mind opened to understand the scriptures.
 And someone who wants nothing more than to open more minds to understand what they have come to know.